aarushi-sinha04/cosmeticshop/README.md

-# Upbound - Cosmetic Shop Management System
+# Cosmetic Shop Management System

 ## Overview
-Upbound is a Cosmetic Shop Management System designed to streamline operations and enhance customer experience in cosmetic retail stores.
+A Cosmetic Shop Management System designed to streamline operations and enhance customer experience in cosmetic retail stores.
 It provides a user-friendly interface for both customers and administrators, facilitating seamless product browsing, purchasing, and inventory management.

 ## Key Features
 - **User Authentication:** Customers and administrators can securely log in to access personalized features and functionalities.